 When travelling to Ghana, visitors stop off at Kotoka International Airport in Accra.
 It’s also easy to travel to some of Ghana’s other important cities – like Kumasi in the forested Ashanti region and Tamale in the northern region.
 Both of these destinations have international terminals.

 4) What is Ghana’s history?

-The ancient Ghana Empire was actually located higher up than present-day Ghana and included Mali, Mauritania, and Senegal.
-The ruler of this empire was known as the “Warrior King” (the Ghana), which is how the empire became known to its enemies and allies.
+Ghana existed as an empire from the seventh to the thirteenth century.
+During this time, the country was actually located at a higher elevation than where it’s found today, and the Ghanaian Empire included what we now know as Mali, Mauritania and Senegal.
+The ruler of this empire was known as the Warrior King – or the Ghana – which is how the empire became known to its enemies and allies.

-They became powerful and wealthy from trading in gold and were pioneers in making contact with Europeans.
+Ghana became powerful and wealthy from trading in gold and were pioneers in making contact with Europeans.